Where to purchase: From Yesstyle LINK – use my discount code CVQFZA to get some % off your purchase!

 How long have I been using this?: For about a month

 The Effect?: Hydrated and moisturised skin.
-(I don’t think this particularly cooles down or de-sensitises irritated skin, but at least this does not aggrevate or further annoy the skin.
-The fact that this doesn’t include fragrance, EO and exfoliating acids means that this reduces the chance for irritation.
+(I don’t think this particularly cools down or de-sensitises irritated skin, but at least this does not aggrevate or further annoy the skin.

 Support the Blog!